Hong Kong protests against mainlandisation

-The Hong Kong–Mainland China conflict refers to the tense relations between Hong Kong and Mainland China.
-Various factors have contributed to this tension, including different interpretations of the "one country, two systems" principle; the policies of the government of Hong Kong and the government of China to encourage mainland visitors to Hong Kong; and the changing economic environment.
-There is resentment in Hong Kong towards the mainland over convergence and assimilation, as well as the increasing interference from the government of China and its ruling Chinese Communist Party (CCP) in Hong Kong's internal affairs.

 Background

 Political history of Hong Kong

 Hong Kong was originally ruled by Qing dynasty.
 During the First Opium War, Hong Kong was occupied by the British Army.
 The Qing government ceded the island to the British Empire in 1842, when the Treaty of Nanking was signed.
 In 1860, after the Second Opium War, the colonial territory was expanded to include the Kowloon Peninsula.
 In 1898, the Convention for the Extension of Hong Kong Territory was signed to lease the New Territories.
 From 1941 to 1945, it was occupied by the Japanese Empire.

 After the proclamation of the People's Republic of China which established the People's Republic of China (PRC) on the Chinese mainland in 1949, Hong Kong remained a British colony.
 The colony maintained different political systems, greater press freedoms, and a culture influenced by its colonial history.
 In 1972, after the change of the Chinese seat in the United Nations, the PRC joined the United Nations and gained political influence.
 In 1984, the Chinese and the UK governments signed the Sino-British Joint Declaration.
 This laid out the terms for the transfer of sovereignty of Hong Kong from the United Kingdom to the PRC.
 The transfer concluded with a special handover ceremony on 1 July 1997.

 After this transfer, Hong Kong became a Special Administrative Region of China, which was not subject to the same laws or restrictions of the rest of the country.
 The Basic Law of Hong Kong, a national law of China that serves as the organic law for the region, was composed to implement Annex I of the 1984 Sino-British Joint Declaration.
 Its guarantees aimed to maintain Hong Kong's economic, political, and legal models after the transfer, and develop its political system with a goal of democratic government.